Phantom Lancer

 Rocket Flare can allow him to finish off Pugna out of range of his Nether Ward.

-* Living Armor can be used to save a hero from a Relocate gank.
+Leech Seed can be used to save a hero from a

 * Rocket Flare can find Tinker if he blinks into the treeline, and Hookshot will prevent him from teleporting out.